openstack/bifrost/playbooks/roles/bifrost-configdrives-dynamic/README.md

 treated as a source of truth upon system boot.

 One final note.
 The size of the configuration drives is limited to 64MB.
-This is not a limit of Bifrost, but a limit due to the code utilized to write the configuration drive out.
+This is not a limit of bifrost, but a limit due to the code utilized to write the configuration drive out.

 Dependencies